 I have been counselling since 2000 and helping others find a new path to a more fulfilling and rewarding way of life.
 It’s a path that I came to after many different personal experiences which allows me to draw on multiple skills.

 I was born in America and grew-up in London.
-After studying drama I spent six months travelling, and in San Francisco studied Myths and Legends of the Goddess, which was life changing and still provides me with inspiration and a focus within my work.
+After studying drama I spent six months travelling, and in San Francisco studied Myths and Legends of the Goddess at UC Berkeley CA, which was life changing and still provides me with inspiration and a focus within my work.

 Back in the UK I worked in the fashion and music industry as a stylist and taught drama and movement in a theatre group.
 As my interest in therapy, archetypes, movement and astrology developed I decided to move into wellbeing.
 After training as a massage therapist I worked in the corporate sector as well as my own practice, and taught movement and exercise in London.